Google Pixel 9 vs ASUS ROG Phone 8 Pro

 Who should buy each?

-Choose the ASUS ROG Phone 8 Pro if: you game frequently and need a smooth 165Hz display, want the best battery life with a 5,500mAh capacity, or require an advanced camera system with 30x zoom.
+Choose the ASUS ROG Phone 8 Pro if: you game frequently and need a 165Hz display, want longer battery life for intensive usage, or enjoy customizable gaming features.

 Conclusion